The tooth fairy reminds us that dreams can come true! Here is something special for the little dreamers in your family. A tooth fairy pillow pattern!

-Tooth Fairy Pillow Pattern
+Tooth Fairy Pillow Pattern Tutorial

 When your child loses their first tooth, having a special cushion to tuck the tooth into before going to sleep, adds to the dreamer's expectations of a reward in the morning.
 What better way to celebrate the story of the tooth fairy, or tooth mouse than with a special little cushion shaped like a tooth.

-Tooth Fairy Pillow Pattern - Supplies
+DIY Tooth Fairy Pillow Pattern - Supplies

 - FABRIC - A scrap of cotton fabric

-Downloading the Tooth Fairy Pillow Pattern
+Downloading the Free Tooth Fairy Pillow Pattern

-Tooth Fairy Pillow Pattern - Video
+Tooth Fairy Pillow Pattern - Video Tutorial

 Watch this short YouTube video showing you how to make the tooth fairy pillow.
 It really is very easy.
 Subscribe for more weekly sewing and craft videos.